dottiffbot/blk-ppl-dancing-onthe-internet/README.md

 # blk-ppl-dancing-onthe-internet
- for NIC Kay, for their New Musueum Residency.
+ for NIC Kay, for their New Museum Residency.